 The Medla watchtower of Gorumara National Park is located next to Ramsai.
-The entry tickets to Medla is issued from here.
+The entry tickets to Medla are issued from here.
 The watchtower visit is unique as tourists are taken to there on bullock carts.
 This watchtower is also relatively easier to visit and restrictions are also limited.

-Just behind the ticket counter of Medla Watchtower is the location of an open-air Butterfly Park.
-The park has a facility for breeding butterflies and although the park does not have any cover, one can see hundreds of butterflies of different species in here.#
+Just behind the ticket counter of Medla Watchtower is location of an open-air Butterfly Park.
+The park has a facility for breeding butterflies and although the park does not have any cover, one can see hundreds of butterflies of different species here.#